silnrsi/font-kedebideri/documentation/source/announcement.md

 fontversion: 3.000
 ---

 We are pleased to release version 3.000 of the Kedebideri font.
-This is the first Unicode font for the Beria Erfe script which was encoded in Unicode 17.0.
+Kedebideri is the first Unicode font for the Beria Erfe script which was encoded in Unicode 17.0.

 The font package is available for download from the [Download page](https://software.sil.org/kedebideri/download/).